List of Emmerdale characters introduced in 2008: Bonnie Drinkwater

 Bonnie Drinkwater is a holiday friend of Val Pollard.
 She appeared in 2008.

 She arrives in Emmerdale, having met Val in Cancún, Mexico, and her stories of her and Val's drunken holiday antics soon annoy Val but interest Val's husband Eric, who Bonnie starts to flirt with.
 Val then spends more and more time with Bonnie to keep her away from Eric.
-After a few days, Bonnie tells Val that during the holiday, Val slept with a much younger man called Derek, a name she has tattooed on her back, although Val does not remember this.
+After a few days, Bonnie tells Val that during the holiday, Val had sex with a much younger man called Derek, a name she has tattooed on her back, although Val does not remember this.
 Val then feels blackmailed because if she tells Bonnie to leave the village, she fears she will tell Eric of her affair.
 Later that day, she gets drunk with Doug Potts, whose wife had just said she wanted a divorce, and she tells him to start living his life, causing him to buy a very expensive car the following day.

 Val's son, Paul Lambert, orders Bonnie to ring her daughter so she can leave, but later discovers that she rung the Talking Clock.
 Bonnie then confesses that she has no daughter, and is a spinster who lives in a one-bedroom flat in Barnsley, and Val is her only friend.
-She had also made up Val sleeping with Derek.
+She had also made up Val having sex with Derek.
 Seeing her as a pathetic, clinger-on, Paul tells her to leave the village.
 Shortly after she drives away in Doug's car, and then spends the night with him at the Vicarage.
 The following day he tries to get rid of her, but is only successful when Ashley Thomas tells her that if she is to stay at the Vicarage it will have to be in separate rooms and with no alcohol.
 It is later revealed Doug had contracted crabs from Bonnie.